electron/governance/wg-releases/README.md

 Meeting notes may be viewed in [meeting-notes](meeting-notes).

 ## Feature Backport Requests for Major Versions in Beta
-With our 12-week major release cadence, we are _not_ considering feature backport requests after Week 3 of each beta cycle.
+With our 12-week major release cadence, we are _not_ considering feature backport requests after the Releases WG meeting of Week 3 of each beta cycle.
 Backport requests after Week 3 will only be considered if there is a very good reason.
 For backport requests please submit the link to the PR and reason for backport to the Releases WG agenda for consideration.